google/skia-buildbot/golden/docs/PROD.md

 error messages.
 It might mean that there is too much work and we need to scale up the number of workers.

-`kubebectl scale deployment/gold-FOO-diffcalculator --replicas 8`
+`kubectl scale deployment/gold-FOO-diffcalculator --replicas 8`

 Key metrics: diffcalculator_workqueuesize